• Skip to primary navigation

 If your item is not new with tags, no worries!
 Slide your hand down the inside seam of the garment until you reach the care tag/materials tag.
 On there, you will find the letters OB followed by numbers.
 Again, this is your style number!

 Once you find the style number, go to Google and type “Free people OBxxxxxx”.
-If no search results are yielded, add more descriptors like “Free people dress OBxxxxxx”
+If no search results are yielded, add more descriptors like “Free people romper OBxxxxxx”

-If nothing comes up still after adding more descriptors under “all” on the google search, click on Google “images” or Google “shopping” underneath the same search terms to see if any other specific results are yielded.
+If nothing comes up still after adding more descriptors under “all” on the Google search, click on either the “images” tab or “shopping” tab.
 This way, it may pull up a picture of a tag from a fellow reseller on Poshmark.

 Full transparency, this strategy does not work on every Free People item.
 This method may not work on some older styles of clothing.
 Or, let’s pretend you found your item at the thrift store and the materials tag has been cut out by the previous owner.